30 July 2020: We’ve updated the article with helpful comments from past readers. Thanks for all your contributions!

 Android Build Support is a Unity Editor extension that adds a suite of features for designing games on Android devices.
 To add it to an existing Unity installation, open Unity Hub and head to the Installs tab.
 Click on the dropdown of the Unity version you want to install Android Build Support for, then select Add Modules.

 If your version of Unity was not installed with Unity Hub, you’ll want to uninstall it and re-install it using Unity Hub.
-You won’t be able to add modules onto independent installations of Unity.
+You won’t be able to add modules onto independent installations of Unity, as Unity has phased that feature out with the release of Unity Hub.

 Check the Android Build Support, then click on the dropdown beside it to make sure that Unity’s native Android SDK and NDK Tools, as well as OpenJDK, are checked too.
 Once that is done, click on Next and agree to the terms and conditions pop-up to start installing these extensions.